ionic-team/stencil-site/docs-md/addons/stencil-router.md

 - **stencil-route-link**

   This component is used to render links to defined routes.
-It applys a specific style based on whether the link matches the current location.
+It applies a specific style based on whether the link matches the current location.

   *properties*:
   - **url** (*string*): the pathname to link to.